George Ernest Morrison: New Guinea

 Morrison next visited New Guinea and did part of the return journey on a Chinese junk.
 Landing at Normanton, Queensland, at the end of 1882, Morrison decided to walk to Melbourne.
-He was not quite 21, he had no horses or camels and was unarmed, but carrying his swag and swimming or wading the rivers in his path, he traversed the 2043 miles (3270 km) in 123 days.
+He was not quite 21, he had no horses or camels, and was unarmed.
+However, carrying his swag and swimming or wading the rivers in his path, he traversed the necessary 2043 miles (3270 km) in 123 days.
 No doubt the country had been much opened up in the twenty years since Burke and Wills' well-funded failure, but the journey was nevertheless a remarkable feat, which stamped Morrison as a great natural bushman and explorer.
-He arrived at Melbourne on 21 April 1883 to find that during his journey Thomas McIlwraith, the premier of Queensland, had annexed part of New Guinea, and was vainly endeavouring to secure the support of the British government for his action.
+He arrived at Melbourne on 21 April 1883 to find that during his journey Thomas McIlwraith, the premier of Queensland, had annexed part of New Guinea and was vainly endeavouring to secure the support of the British government for his action.

 Financed by The Age and the Sydney Morning Herald, Morrison was sent on an exploration journey to New Guinea.
 He sailed from Cooktown, Queensland, in a small lugger, arriving at Port Moresby after a stormy passage.
 On 24 July 1883, Morrison, with a small party started with the intention of crossing to Dyke Ackland Bay, 100 miles (160 km) away.
 Much high mountain country barred the way, and it took 38 days to cover 50 miles.
 The indigenous population became hostile and, about a month later, Morrison was struck by two spears and almost killed.
 Retracing their steps, with Morrison strapped to a horse, Port Moresby was reached in days.
-Here Morrison received medical attention but it was more than a month before he reached the hospital at Cooktown.
+Here Morrison received medical attention, but it was more than a month before he reached the hospital at Cooktown.
 Morrison had penetrated farther into New Guinea than any previous European.
 After a week's recovery in hospital, Morrison went on to Melbourne.
-The head of a spear remained in his groin, however, as surgical removal was not thought feasible.
+The head of a spear remained in his groin, however, as surgical removal was not thought feasible at the time by most surgeons.

 Education, graduation and further travels

-Morrison's father decided to send the young man to John Chiene, professor of surgery at the University of Edinburgh.
-The professor removed the spear head successfully and Morrison resumed his medical studies there.
+Morrison's father decided to send the young George to John Chiene, professor of surgery at the University of Edinburgh.
+The professor removed the spear head successfully, and Morrison resumed his medical studies there.
 He graduated M.B., Ch.M., on 1 August 1887.

 After graduation, Morrison travelled extensively in the United States, the West Indies, and Spain, where he became medical officer at the Rio Tinto mine.
 He then proceeded to Morocco, became physician to the Shereef of Wazan, and travelled in the interior.
-Study at Paris, under Dr. Charcot, followed, before he returned to Australia, in 1890; for two years he was resident surgeon at the Ballarat Hospital.
+Study at Paris, under Dr. Charcot, followed before he returned to Australia in 1890; for two years he was resident surgeon at the Ballarat Hospital.